vinnie357/nginx-controller-automation/README.md

 This repository contains projects that serve as examples for automating the installation or administration of [NGINX Controller](https://www.nginx.com/products/nginx-controller/).

+# non SAAS login
+Logging Into the Local Filesystem Backend
+To use the filesystem backend to store your checkpoint files locally on your machine, pass the --local flag when logging in:

+pulumi login --local

 ## Projects

 ### [Controller Installation on Azure with Pulumi and Python](azure-pulumi)